 - 1. Courses are taught on a collegiate level with collegiate textbooks. - 2.
 Fully accredited courses that fulfill SCC's degree requirements and are transferable to most other colleges and universities. - 3.
-All Dual Credit students have access to campus facilities, including the library, computer labs and Student Success Center. - 4.
-All Dual Credit courses are taught at the high school during regular school hours. - 5.
+All dual credit students have access to campus facilities, including the library, computer labs and Student Success Center. - 4.
 The course credit a student receives for a dual credit course will always be part of the permanent college record.